pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

    Where `APP-NAME` is the name of your app.

-1. Confirm that the convention service workload YAML file does not contain property `management.endpoints.web.exposure.include` overrides
+1. Confirm that the Convention Service workload YAML file does not contain property `management.endpoints.web.exposure.include` overrides.

 See also: